-High-efficiency particulate air (HEPA) filter purifiers are known for catching indoor pollutants, allergens, and contaminants.
-Due to these features, air purifiers have become a popular solution for indoor spaces that want to maintain a healthier environment.
+HEPA filter purifiers are best for catching indoor pollutants, allergens, and contaminants.
+Because of this, air purifiers have become popular for indoor areas that want to be healthier.

-These qualities have also made HEPA purifiers a hot topic in the age of the coronavirus (COVID-19) outbreak, where cleaner air is the top priority for your home and office.
-To understand if air purifiers can prevent the spread of COVID-19, let’s look at the finer details of these solutions.
+These qualities have also made HEPA purifiers a hot topic in the age of COVID-19.
+Cleaner air is the top priority for your home and office.
+To see if air purifiers can prevent the spread of COVID-19, let’s look at the finer details of HEPA filters.

 HEPA Purifiers Can Capture the Airborne Virus That Causes COVID-19

 HEPA filter purifiers excel at capturing viruses from indoor air.
-According to a study conducted by NASA, they can capture particles of 0.01 micron (10 nanometers) and above with almost 100 percent accuracy.
+According to a study by NASA, they can capture particles as small as 0.01 micron with almost 100% accuracy.
 This helps you stay away from airborne diseases that can spread within indoor spaces.

-It is proven that the coronavirus spreads through person to person contact.
-But recently, experts have begun suspecting that the coronavirus may also spread through airborne transmission.
-Since the virus that causes COVID-19 is approximately 0.125 microns (125 nanometers) in diameter, a high-quality HEPA filter can easily capture the contaminant.
-This helps you eliminate any lingering presence of COVID-19 within your indoor space.
+We know that COVID-19 spreads through person to person contact.
+But recently, experts have suspected that COVID-19 may spread by airborne transmission.
+Since the virus that causes COVID-19 is about 0.125 microns, a high-quality HEPA filter can capture it.
+This helps you reduce any presence of COVID-19 within your indoor space.

-HEPA Filter Purifiers Can Keep Indoor Air Clean in Poorly Ventilated Areas
+HEPA Filter Purifiers Can Keep Indoor Air Clean in Non-Ventilated Areas

-HEPA purifiers not only absorb harmful contaminants but also distribute cleaner air in return.
-This makes them effective in keeping indoor environments clear of most pollutants, especially in areas that aren’t naturally ventilated.
+HEPA purifiers absorb harmful contaminants and return cleaner air.
+This makes them effective in keeping indoor environments clear of most pollutants.
+This is especially true in areas that aren’t often ventilated.

-As a result, air purifiers can be an effective part of your COVID-19 safety practices for indoor environments.
-This is equally applicable to your safety strategies for your home and workspace.
-For optimal results, you can use a HEPA purifier to complement other best practices, such as wearing a mask and frequent handwashing.
-This ensures that you are leaving no stone unturned in keeping yourself safe through this difficult time.
+As a result, air purifiers can be effective in protecting your indoors from COVID-19.
+This applies to your safety strategies for your home and workspace.
+For best results, use a HEPA purifier to complement other best practices.
+This includes wearing a mask and frequent handwashing.
+Leave no stone unturned in keeping yourself safe through this difficult time.

 Air Purifiers Can Help Reduce Exposure to COVID-19 When a Family Member is Sick